Flight to Freedom Re-Enactment

-Hundreds of freedom seekers fled slavery in the British colonies and came to Fort Mose in Spanish Florida from 1687 until 1763, when Spanish Florida.
-The flight came to an end in 1763, when the British took control of Florida from Spain, thus ending Florida's run as a sanctuary.
+Hundreds of freedom seekers fled slavery in the British colonies and came to Fort Mose in Spanish Florida from 1687 until 1763.
+The escape route ended in 1763, when the British took control of Florida, thus ending Florida's run as a sanctuary.
 The experience of this perilous journey and the historical context in which it occurred is re-created by living history demonstrators in this annual Fort Mose event.

 Where: Fort Mose State Park is located at 15 Fort Mose Trail, just north of St. Augustine's historic district.

-The Annual Flight to Freedom heritage Event is sponsored by Florida Living History, Inc., Fort Mose Historic State Park, and the Fort Mose Historical Society, with the support of volunteers from the Fort Mose Militia and other historical re-enactment groups.
-Financial support for this Event is provided, in part, by a grant to the Fort Mose Historical Society by the Florida Humanities Council, the state affiliate of the National Endowment for the Humanities.
+The Annual Flight to Freedom heritage Event is sponsored by Fort Mose Historic State Park and the Fort Mose Historical Society, with the support of volunteers from the Fort Mose Militia and other historical re-enactment groups.